- An overview of data protection

 A Data Breach refers to any incident in terms of which reasonable grounds exist to believe that the personal data of a data subject has been accessed or acquired by any unauthorised person.

-TNP will address any data breach in accordance with the terms of POPIA.
+TNP will address any data breach in accordance with the terms of GDPR and POPIA.

-TNP will notify the Regulator (that term is defined under POPIA) and the affected data subject (unless the applicable law requires that we delay notification to the data subject) in writing in the event of a data breach (or a reasonable belief of a data breach) in respect of that data subject’s personal data.
+TNP will notify the Regulator and the affected data subject (unless the applicable law requires that we delay notification to the data subject) in writing in the event of a data breach (or a reasonable belief of a data breach) in respect of that data subject’s personal data.

 TNP will provide such notification as soon as reasonably possible after it has become aware of any data breach in respect of such data subject’s personal data.